Events on This Day

 1987 - Knuckleballer Phil Niekro won game number 314 by leading the Cleveland Indians to a 9-6 win over the Detroit Tigers.
 The victory also brought Phil and his brother, Joe, to a total of 531 career wins, breaking the record set by the Perry brothers.

 1990 - E!
-(Entertainment Television) cable network was launched.
-In the interest of correctness (and we are always interested in that) the cable network had begun as Movietime on July 31, 1987 and was renamed E! on this day.
+Entertainment Television was launched.
+The cable network had begun as Movietime on July 31, 1987 and was renamed on this day.

 1991 - Former Temptations lead singer David Ruffin died in Philadelphia of a cocaine overdose at age 50.
 He was the lead singer on such Temptations hits as My Girl (1965) and Ain’t Too Proud to Beg (1966).
 Ruffin had hits on his own with My Whole World Ended (The Moment You Left Me) (1969) and Walk Away from Love (1976).